sunbains/tidb-test-rig/README.md

 ### Command Line Options

-Each example has its own CLI arguments.
-Here are the common options shared across examples:
+Each test has its own CLI arguments.
+Here are the common options shared across tests:

 ```bash
 Common Options: